- Personal Finance»

 Finding ways to save money on gasoline is important to most people these days.
-Companies that make larger vehicles that use more gas are scrambling to limit production on them so they can build smaller vehicles that get better fuel economy.
+Companies that make larger vehicles that use more gas are scrambling to limit production on them so they can build smaller vehicles that get better fuel economy or to expand lines to include more electric or hybrid vehicles.
 The airline industry is cutting flights, employees, and amenities customers expected on flights just to afford fuel for more popular flights.
 Truckers are parking their vehicles in protest, and the average worker is trying to decide between necessities and gas to get to work.

 Although the government claims it's all a matter of demand exceeding the available supply of fuel, some of our public servants are trying to ease the burden by introducing bills aimed at lowering or waiving the taxes we pay on gas.
 But that's not likely to happen, and even if it does, it will do little to ease the situation most of us find ourselves in.